The Change Request Details page shows the details of a workflow change request.

 - Comment—text from the object’s Change Control field added when the user created the change request.

 - Status—if the change request can't be approved, the reason for the problem appears here.

 - The Request Info section displays information about the object affected by the change request.

 - The Additional Information section appears only for administrators and only when IP overlap detection is enabled.
 When the IP overlap detection function shows that the requested object conflicts with an existing block or network in another configuration, administrators can select the Override IP overlap detection check box to override the warning and create the object.

 - Users with Recommend permission can delete the change request regardless of the state of the request.

-- Users with Approve permission can approve, deny, or delete the change request if it is in the Waiting for approval state.
+- Users with Approve permission can approve, deny, or delete the change request if it's in the Waiting for approval state.
 Change requests in the Approved or Denied state can only be deleted.